dd32/td-gh-ex/readme.txt

 You can create and set menu via WordPress Dashboard > Appearance > Menus.

 = Create a knowledgebase =
-The Knowledge Base uses the default WordPress categories and posts.
+The knowledgebase uses the default WordPress categories and posts.

-Create a new page and select the Knowledge Base template on the right.
+Create a new page and select the knowledgebase page template.
 You can choose between 3 columns (with sidebar) and 4 columns (without sidebar).

 Set amount of posts for each category via WordPress Dashboard > Appearance > Customize.